 |External factors||Internal factors|

 It's crucial to remember that chronic stress is not just mental.
-A lack of exercise/activity can also be a major contributing factor for the development of stress and anxiety.
-Your body, even without you realizing it, experiences less stress, and in turn this starts to affect your overall stress levels.
+A lack of exercise/activity can also be a significant contributing factor for the development of stress and anxiety.
+Your body, even without you realizing it, experiences less stress, and in turn, this starts to affect your overall stress levels.

 Another cause of chronic stress is dependency on inadequate coping strategies.
 For example, those that self-medicate with alcohol can actually lose their ability to manage their stress.
 That's because those types of coping strategies numb stress without actually reducing your stress, and eventually your mind starts to depend on the numbing as you lose your ability to cope with stress naturally.